morningspace/cp4waiops-gitops/docs/deploy-cp4waiops-and-robotshop.md

 - (Optional) Remove any groups that you do not want in the application.
 - Click `Create`.
 The application is added to the  list of all applications on the dashboard, and if selected, to the list  of favorite applications.

-## Enable Humio Live Log and Trigger Applicaton Story/Alert
+### Enable Humio Live Log and Trigger Applicaton Story/Alert

-### Enable Humio live log

-In WAIOPS Web UI:
+To enable Humio live log, in WAIOPS Web UI:

 - From the `Data and tool integrations` page, click integration list in the Humio tile under Logs category
 - Select the robot-shop sample app Humio integration  `humio-robot-shop`  in  list created by ansible playbook